jovankoledin/jovankoledin.github.io/_posts/2024-11-26-How-Do-FPGAs-Actually-Work.md

 The logic behind a full adder is shown in Figure 6 (above…) It consists of three inputs pins with the C - IN denoting a carry signal that could be from a previous adder if there are multiple chained together.
-The reason FPGAs have a dedicated FA circuit and dont just use more complex LUTs to accomplish the adder logic is due to the commonality of the adding operation and increased speed you can gain by creating a hard FA block a opposed to relying on a slower and more spatially intensive memory lookup method like a LUT.Full Adders are very simple components that are also built using a combination of transistors as shown in Figure 7.
+The reason FPGAs have a dedicated FA circuit and dont just use more complex LUTs to accomplish the adder logic is due to the commonality of the adding operation and increased speed you can gain by creating a hard FA block a opposed to relying on a slower and more spatially intensive memory lookup method like a LUT.
+Full Adders are very simple components that are also built using a combination of transistors as shown in Figure 7.

 ![Alt text](/images/FPGA/Figure7.png)